Music Therapy (BMT)

 • hospices

-• long-term care centres
+• long-term care and retirement homes

 • mental health and addiction facilities